 Thousands of writers use StoryWeaver to build their story’s world, characters, plot, theme,

 Thousands of writers use Dramatica to find and refine their story’s structure and to find and fix holes and missteps.

 By the Dramatica Team

-Main Characters, like all of us, can grow through change where one's values, attitude or world view is altered.
-Or, like us, they can stick to our guns and remain steadfast in the hopes the rest of the world will get in line.
-To help understand what “change” can look like and how it is used dramatically, here's a list of stories with Main Characters who change, an a description of how we can tell:
+Main Characters, like all of us, can grow through change where one's values, attitudes or world views are altered.
+Or, like us, they can stick to our guns and remain steadfast in the hopes the rest of the world will get in line with how they see things.
+To help understand what “change” can look like and how it is used dramatically, here's a list of stories with Main Characters who change, and a description of how we can tell: